dbt-labs/docs.getdbt.com/website/docs/docs/about/overview.md

 It does.
 Here’s how:

 - Writing SQL frequently involves a lot of copy-paste, which leads to errors when logic changes.
 With dbt, analysts don’t need to copy-paste.
 Instead, they build reusable data models that then get pulled into subsequent models and analysis.
 Change a model once and everything that relies on it reflects that change.
 - dbt allows subject matter experts to publish the canonical version of a particular data model, encapsulating all complex business logic.
-All analysis on top of this model will incorporate the same business logic without needing to understand it.
+All analysis on top of this <Term id="model" /> will incorporate the same business logic without needing to understand it.
 - dbt plays nicely with source control.
 Using dbt, analysts can use mature source control processes like branching, pull requests, and code reviews.
 - dbt makes it easy and fast to write functional tests on the underlying data.
 Many analytic errors are caused by edge cases in the data: testing helps analysts find and handle those edge cases.